• Home

 Making the Best Use of Our Time:

-As wives and mothers and homemakers, we have much on our to-do lists, but we can accomplish these tasks with Mary's heart, and we don’t have to find ourselves distracted and anxious like Martha.
+As wives, mothers, and homemakers, we have much on our to-do lists, but we can accomplish these tasks with Mary’s heart, and we don’t have to find ourselves distracted and anxious like Martha.
 We may be getting things done but not necessarily making the best use of our time.

 We can tend to find our value in how much we accomplish or how productive we are with our days.
 Don’t misunderstand me; we need to plan and work and keep our to-do lists or whatever system we use to keep order in our days.
 We need to learn to manage our time well, and these tools can aid us in making the best use of our time.

-We need to learn how to use these tools well but also learn when it is time to be like Mary and focus on the One thing that is needed, and Mary not only did the One thing, but she had chosen the good portion.
+We need to learn how to use these tools well but also learn when it is time to be like Mary and focus on the One thing that is needed; Mary not only did the One thing, but she chose the good portion.
 It was a choice.
 I want to choose the good portion.

-I want to as Mary did to sit at the Lord’s feet and listen to His voice.
+I want to, as Mary did, sit at the Lord’s feet and listen to His voice.
 His Word is where I’m going to receive the good portion that my soul needs most.

 When our eyes are on Christ and focusing on the eternal, we will be making the best use of our time.
 One of those best things, when we do this, is being more and more conformed to His image as we die to our desires and to-do lists and live for Him.

-True satisfaction is found only in Christ; not checking off all the boxes of my to-do list.
-If I finished my list but at the end of the day was short with my husband, cleaned the shower with a complaining heart and neglected to show compassion to my child when they had a need, I have forgotten that God is much bigger than my to-do list.
+True satisfaction is found only in Christ, not checking off all the boxes on my to-do list.
+If I finished my list but at the end of the day was short with my husband, cleaned the shower with a complaining heart, and neglected to show compassion to my child when they had a need, I have forgotten that God is much bigger than my to-do list.

 I’m seeking fulfillment in the wrong place.
 Christ's example was of a servant. – Philippians 2:7a – but emptied himself by taking the form of a servant.
 Jesus didn’t try to fulfill Himself, but He emptied Himself.